minima-global/minidocs/docs/userguides/newusers/jointhenetwork.md

 --- -->

 To achieve Minima's vision of complete decentralisation, there are no centralised servers that control access to the network.
+Therefore, when running a node for the first time, you will need one or more connections to join the network.

-When running a node for the first time, you will need one or more connections to join the network.
 To get a list of connections, use one of the following methods:
 - ask another node runner to [share their connections](#sharing-connections) with you
 - enter `/minimapeers` into any channel in our [Discord server](https://discord.com/invite/minimaglobal)
 - Google search for **minimapeers.txt**